tpham222/Wreck_Detect/README.md

 ## Steps
 * The first thing I needed to do was obtain a bunch of images of cars that are wrecked and cars that have no damage at all.
 I also needed to write a script to help me efficiently label the images.

-* I also had to figure out how convolutional neural networks worked as well as how they are commonly architecured.
+* I also had to figure out how convolutional neural networks worked as well as how they are commonly architectured.

 * Then, I needed to pick a deep learning library for python and learn how to use it.
 For this project, I went with TensorFlow!